zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Vulnerability Assessment window with Scan Option highlighted](media/e2-07.png "Scan Option")

-5. When the scan completes, you will see a dashboard, displaying the number of failing checks, passing checks, and a breakdown of the risk summary by severity level.
+5. When the scan completes, select the **Overview** tab and observe the dashboard, which displays the number of failing checks, passing checks, and a breakdown of the risk summary by severity level.

     ![Vulnerability Assessment window with the assessment results](media/e2-08.png "Vulnerability Assessment results")